LukeGrahamLandry/hctarcs/devlog.md

 There are some kinda interesting representation choices.
 - Should custom blocks be inlined?
 I guess not, it would be very cool if the generated code was readable.
+  Can you do recursion?
 - Distinguish between time builtins, pos/dir, local properties, globals?
 - Are math functions unary operators?
 Why is `not` more special than `sin`?
+- Should the AST match the blocks or should await points be represented in some special way?
+  (places where its split across frames, like glide animation) Maybe this introduces another form of IR.

 ## New Beginnings (Dec 25)